kuwaai/genai-os/README.md

 ```

 ### How to update
+1. Stash all your changes by using `git stash`
-1. Pull the newest version of files by using `git pull`
+2. Pull the newest version of files by using `git pull`
-2. Go under the folder `cd executables/sh`
+3. Go under the folder `cd executables/sh`
-3. Run the script `./production_update.sh`
+4. Run the script `./production_update.sh`
+(Some updates will required to do migration)

 ### For production
 Nginx is recommanded, Since that is the only tested one,